deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari gave him a human nod.
 "Can do." he declared.

-Stainless handed him a communicator.
+STAINLESS handed him a communicator.
 "Press this bit to talk.
 It's made for us so you're gonna have to push pretty hard…"

 Regaari squeezed it.
 As predicted it needed some pressure, but he could